Restaurant Planning Trends: How To Create A Cohesive Brand For Your Restaurant

 When it comes to restaurant design, there are many factors to consider in order to create a cohesive brand for your eatery.
 The first step is to choose the right location.
 The restaurant’s location will dictate the type of customer you’re likely to attract, so it’s important to pick a spot that makes sense for your target market.
 Once you’ve found the perfect location, you’ll need to start thinking about the layout and design of your restaurant and concept.

 There are a few key elements that every successful restaurant must have, regardless of size or style.
 The kitchen should be located in the back of the house, away from the dining room and any other areas where customers congregate.
 This ensures that noise and cooking smells don’t bother guests while they’re trying to enjoy their meals.
-Of course, that doesn’t apply if the brand identity is an open kitchen or table or counter grill, The dining room should be lit in accordance with the brand; it could be dimly lit for romantic and/or upscale, and well-lit and inviting for other types of atmosphere venues.
+Of course, that doesn’t apply if the brand identity is an open kitchen or table or counter grill.
+The dining room should be lit in accordance with the brand; it could be dimly lit for romantic and/or upscale, and well-lit and inviting for other types of atmosphere venues.
 Light or dark all depends on the mood you’re trying to provide.
-Seating should be as plentiful as the space allows, without being cramped — again, unless a chaotic, cramped experience represents the brand.
+Seating should be as plentiful as the space allows, without being cramped—again, unless a chaotic, cramped experience represents the brand.

 Consider adding unique features like an open kitchen or a custom-made cocktail bar, wine bar, or salad bar.
 These types of details will give your eatery its own personality and help create an unforgettable dining experience for your guests.
+Even subtle touches, like a custom logo reminiscent of vintage labels or a signature scent, can reinforce the brand identity and make your restaurant stand out.

 Emerging Trends in Restaurant Planning & Management